 North Dakota Lottery

-Winnings of $599 or less are deposited directly to your online account, which you can then withdraw electronically.
-Winnings of $600 or more must be claimed in person just like you would had you purchased the winning ticket at a gas station.
+Winnings of $599 or less are deposited directly into customers’ online accounts and may be withdrawn electronically.
+Winnings of $600 or more must be claimed in person.

 The Criminal Code of North Dakota considers gambling to be any activity in which the participants risk “any money, credit, deposit, or other thing of value for gain, contingent, wholly or partially, upon lot, chance, the operation of gambling apparatus, or the happening or outcome of an event, including an election or sporting event, over which the person taking the risk has no control.”

-The definition of gambling makes exception for games of skill and private games in which the participants wager no more than $25 at a time.
+The legal definition of gambling in North Dakota provides exceptions for games of skill and private games in which the participants wager no more than $25 at a time.
 Anyone who is caught participating in outlawed gambling games is subject to an “infraction” for which there is a fine of up to $1,000.
 Anyone convicted of more than one infraction in a year may be charged with a Class B misdemeanor for which there is a fine of up to $1500 and up to thirty days of imprisonment.